 The power grid’s capacity in the Netherlands is increasingly taxed.
 To ensure that it remains stable for consumers, a lot of effort is being put into expanding the capacity of the grid by means of renovations and extensions.
-In this context, Brownline recently surveyed three intersect bores near Diemen, commissioned by Van Vulpen.
+In this context, Brownline surveyed three intersect bores near Diemen, commissioned by Van Vulpen in 2021.

 With all the developments in recent years in the field of the energy transition and the enormous economic and demographic growth of the Netherlands, it is not surprising that the demand of the power grid increased at an enormous pace.
 The national power grid operator is therefore fully engaged in keeping the grid up to date, in order to prevent overloading of the system.
 Just outside Diemen, on the edge of the IJmeer Lake, there is a 380 kV high-voltage substation.
 Part of this station is being renovated, which requires a new 150kV cable connection.
 This new connection will be constructed at a maximum depth of 39 meters below NAP, partly under the lake.